Choosing the best soup maker

 Soup makers cost from around £40 up to about £140.
 Spending more will usually get you a larger or more flexible capacity, and features such as a sauté function, keep-warm setting or pre-cleaning mode.

 Capacity: This ranges from 0.8 litres (feeds two-three people) to more than two litres (six-eight people).

-Some soup makers have a very small difference between their minimum and maximum capacities, which can limit your options if you only want one portion, or want to make a big batch, so it's worth checking this before you buy – see the specs section of our soup maker reviews for the min / max capacity of each model.
+Some soup makers have a very small difference between their minimum and maximum capacities, which can limit your options if you only want one portion, or want to make a big batch, so it's worth checking this before you buy – see the specs section of our for the min / max capacity of each model.

 Sauté feature: Some soup makers allow you to lightly fry your meat or vegetables before cooking.
 We found that this can make a real difference to the flavour of your soup.

 Blending options: Most soup makers can make smooth or chunky soup, but some also include a medium-texture setting for extra flexibility.
 You can also manually blend ingredients, so if you find your soup is overly chunky, you can give it another whizz.

 Most models also include a smoothie setting, for cold blending, and some even have ones for nut milk, jams and purées.

 Cooking time: Some soup blenders can whip up hot soup from scratch in around eight minutes.
 However, this is noisy as you have to blend on full power for the whole time.
 Most soup makers cook ingredients first, which takes between 20 and 30 minutes.

 Cleaning: If you want to make soup quickly, don't forget to factor in clean-up time.
 It's no use making speedy soup and then spending ages clearing up.
 Look for soup blenders with dishwasher-proof parts, pre-cleaning programs, and non-stick coatings to make it easier.
 Our reveal which models are easiest to clean.